sravantatikonda1893/kafka-connect-poc/README.md

 * Check connector specific config: http://localhost:8083/connectors/{connector-name}/config

-* To delete a connector: curl -X DELETE localhost:8083/connectors/user-recs-jdbc-connector

 5. Go to Kafdrop UI to verify if the messages are in the topic which is configured in the JSON config file under the "topic" attribute.